MR. ROBOT AND HIS ROBOT FACTORY (1984)

 I was a huge fan of platform games in the 80s, and this one had a particularly good built-in level editor which made it stand out from the crowd.
 Playing rather like a futuristic version of Miner 2049er, the idea was to control a humanoid robot through a factory full of nasties, ladders, tricky conveyor belts and suspended platforms.

-Of course, back in the 80s most games were played using a joystick which, I feel, made them a whole lot more fun to play than using the keyboard.
+Of course, back in the 80s most games were played using a joystick which, I feel, made them a whole lot more fun to play than using the keyboard, although the latter option was included in the game.
 Of course, if you own a console then you'll be used to a controller these days, but there is still something about the feel of the joystick that I miss - that sounds a bit rude, but anyone who used one will know what I mean!

 The Commodore and Atari 8-bit versions are actually pretty similar in terms of both graphics and playability.
 However, I think the Atari game looks more colourful and sounds better, but if you're a C64 fan then you'll probably beg to differ.
 Unfortunately, the uploader removed the only video featuring footage of this version, and so I am now unable to display it on this site - sorry!